cdl-geneseo/geneseo-dictionary/T/Taboo.md

 # Taboo

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Taboo

 Created by  Unknown User (aet10) on Oct 30, 2020

 Nouna social or religious custom prohibiting or forbidding discussion of a particular practice or forbidding association with a particular person, place, or thing.Many taboos have developed around physical exposure.Adjectiveprohibited or restricted by social custom.Sex was a taboo subject.(Toussaint, S-Z, 2020)